-The Port Townsend Marine Science Center (PTMSC) is an educational and scientific organization devoted to understanding and conserving our marine and shoreline environment.
+The Port Townsend Marine Science Center (PTMSC) is an educational and scientific organization devoted to inspiring conservation of the Salish Sea.

 Through its various programs, the Port Townsend Marine Science Center:

 The Port Townsend Marine Science Center was founded in 1982 by two teachers and was initially run entirely by volunteers.
 Over the years the science center has continued to grow in a steady, thoughtful manner, and its volunteers, now numbering more than 100, are still integrally involved in the organization.
 Throughout its development, PTMSC has remained committed to its mission of inspiring conservation of the Salish Sea.

 Judy was a founder of the Port Townsend Marine Science Center back in 1982.
 Judy has had many roles at PTMSC over the years, including designing and coordinating many of our education programs for students and teachers.

 Judy loves the challenge of creating experiences that make scientific information clear, accessible and interesting to everyone.